Stamp Duty Calculator

 Recent Rate Changes

-On 1 April 2025, the nil-rate band for standard residential purchases reduced from £250,000 to £125,000, and the first-time buyer relief threshold returned to £300,000 (from a temporary £425,000).
-The additional property surcharge increased from 3% to 5% in October 2024.
+On 1 April 2025 the nil-rate band for standard residential purchases dropped from £250,000 back to £125,000, and the first-time buyer relief threshold returned to £300,000 from a temporary £425,000.
+The additional property surcharge had already risen from 3% to 5% in October 2024.
+Together these changes added £2,500 to the bill on a typical standard purchase above £250,000.

-Buyer Categories and Special Cases
+Buyer Categories

 First-Time Buyers